Monday, July 13, 2015

 To my knowledge, only the French colonel Eugène Barthélémy, who was in command of a machine guns unit at Chartres, asked such a training at the end of 1939, during the Phoney War.

-First Lieutenant Pierre Habert, test pilot for the SNCAO, was chosen for this mission which was done in January 1940, apparently in the tail end of a depression.
+First Lieutenant Pierre Habert, test pilot for the SNCAO, was chosen for this mission which was done in January 1940, apparently in the tail end of a atmospheric depression.

 He dove vertically from a little cloud, using of a perfect surprise.